ajstarks/deck/README.md

 produces one slide per SVG file, with each slide linked to the next.

 The shell script, `mktbl` creates a tabular layout from tab-separated text

+The command `sexi` is a server program that provides an API for slide decks.
+The API supports deck start, stop, listing, upload, and remove.

+To install:

+        go get github.com/ajstarks/deck/sex

+Command line options control the working directory and address:port

+-port Address:port (default: localhost:1958)

+-dir working directory (default: ".")

+GET /deck lists information on slide decks, (filename, file size, modification time) in JSON

+POST /deck/file.xml?cmd=[duration]  starts up a deck; the deck, duration, and process id are returned in JSON

+POST /deck?cmd=stop stops the running deck

+DELETE /deck/file.xml  removes a deck

+PUT or POST to /upload uploads the contents of the Deck: header to the server